vbaconnet-ledger/developer-portal/_docs/NA/u_troubleshooting.md

 ## Introduction

 In this article, we'll walk you through a lot of concepts that are hard to grasp when developing on the BOLOS platform, and we'll provide some analysis of common failure scenarios that you might experience while developing applications.
+This article can help you if your are developping your application from scratch or if you are going through important customization of a forked application.

 ## Not Enough RAM